 1. Abstract Symbolism by Bang Bang Tattoo Parlor

 When getting a tattoo, much of the enjoyment comes from the story that goes along with it.
-Just having decoration can be intriguing, but when you have an intricate, abstract piece of art on your body, you need an absolute professional to be wielding the tattoo gun.
+Having decoration can be intriguing, but when you have an intricate, abstract piece of art on your body, you need an absolute professional to wield the tattoo gun.
 In the image below, no passerby can tell what exactly the wearer of the tattoo wants to convey.
-It’s mysterious and intriguing, a great combination to strive for with your own ink!
+It’s mysterious and intriguing, a great combination to strive for with your ink!

 2. Fine Line Work by Dr. Woo